 Parental microarray testing is often required and may be used to help determine the significance of some CNVs, where the clinical significance is yet to be fully determined.

-Microarray testing can be arranged through your paediatrician, genetic counsellor or in some cases your GP.
-A signed VCGS request form is required for a microarray analysis to be performed.
+Microarray testing is arranged through a paediatrician, genetic counsellor or in some cases, a GP.
+A completed test request form is required.

 How much does a paediatric microarray cost?